 How to Use the Calculator

-Decide if you want to calculate or estimate the weight, board footage, specific gravity, volume, and density of any species of wood.
+When utilizing the calculator, first determine whether you wish to calculate or estimate the weight, board footage, specific gravity, volume, and density for any given species of wood.

 Finally, enter the moisture content and press “calculate”